 Non-pigmented epithelium of the pars plicata secretes aqueous into the posterior chamber — the space between the posterior iris surface and the anterior lens capsule.
 Normal posterior chamber volume is approximately 0.06 mL.

 Aqueous fills the anterior chamber and distributes by convection.
-Warm aqueous rises centrally (near the cornea, which is warmer) and cools against the cooler cornea, then falls inferiorly along the iris.
-This convection pattern distributes cells and inflammatory debris (keratic precipitates collect inferiorly in a triangular pattern, or mutton-fat KPs in granulomatous uveitis).
+Warm aqueous rises centrally, cools against the cooler cornea, then falls inferiorly along the iris.
+This convection pattern distributes inflammatory debris — keratic precipitates collect inferiorly in a triangular pattern, or as mutton-fat KPs in granulomatous uveitis.

 The primary drainage route.
 Aqueous reaches the iridocorneal angle, then percolates through the uveal, corneoscleral, and juxtacanalicular zones of the trabecular meshwork.
 The juxtacanalicular tissue (JCT) immediately adjacent to Schlemm's canal provides the majority of resistance to outflow — resistance that is pathologically elevated in open-angle glaucoma.